marinho/godot-visual-effects/README.md

 ## Camera Effects

-These effects should be place in a CanvasLayer object in any scene
+These effects should be place in a CanvasLayer object in any scene, behind other CanvasLayers for UI purpose.

+All effects bellow are enabled as a ColorRect node, expanded to full screen, with a ShaderMaterial with Shader in code.
+The shaders have parameters to change how the effects behave.
+Take a look, as they can change a lot how the effects look and work.

 ### Blur